fwextensions/QuicKey/docs/index.md

 *QuicKey* can't access or manipulate the content of any pages you visit and doesn't transmit any information other than some anonymized Google Analytics usage metrics.

+For the technically-minded, you can inspect *QuicKey*'s code on [GitHub](https://github.com/fwextensions/QuicKey).

 ## Feedback and bugs